Beginners Guide to Smart Home Automation

 Home automation Hubs and Gateways

-If your end device supports Wi-Fi then it can connect directly to you existing home Wi-Fi network.
+If your end device supports Wi-Fi then it can connect directly to your existing home Wi-Fi network.

-if it uses Zigbee,Thread or Zwave or other protocols then it will require a hub of some sorts (diagram above).
+if it uses Zigbee,Thread or Zwave or other protocols then it will require a hub of some sorts (see diagram above).

 See also Stack exchange-Do I need a hub for some devices?